alvinf7989/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* Talk about how normal 2d platformers have you moving the character, but never the platforms unlike my 2D Platformer project.
-I'll include a few gifs of 2D Platformer examples.
+*  I'll include a few gifs of 2D Platformer examples.

 ## Product
 * Link to my project along with a screenshot of the project